-President Carter's establishment of President's Commission on Foreign Languages and International Studies is a major signal of the importance which this Administration the subject.
+President Carter's establishment of the President's

+Commission on Foreign Languages and International Studies is a major signal of the importance which this Administration accords the subject.
 The Commission has been hard at work and later this year will present its final report and recommendations.
 I am privileged to be among the members of the Commission, and I assure you that we are giving our best efforts to redefining national needs and priorities in international education.
 Out of this effort we hope to develop a clear and strong commitment on the part of all concerned, in both public and private sectors, in education, business, labor organizations, civic groups, and government, to modernize American education in global context.
-The Recommendation in global context.
+The recomendations of this conference will help us shape guidelines for action in the eighties.